John KuehJohn Kueh

 daily-digest pulls signups, top user activity, API and LLM costs, and git activity across subs.rip, journeys.im, and glp3.wiki.
 It surfaces the numbers I'd otherwise forget to check.

-That's a daily SEO writer, a cross-project analytics dashboard, a Slack-to-Notion ticket pipeline, and a task board groomer.
-A year ago, that list would've been a full-time ops hire.
-Now it's five skills and a few scheduled loops.
+That's a daily SEO writer for two sites and a cross-project analytics dashboard.
+A year ago, that list would've been an ops hire.
+Now it's three skills and a few scheduled loops.

 Loops — the pattern that makes this work